almothana05/Capstone/README.md

 ---

 ## 📦 Product Endpoints
+All enpoints return string with meesages of the requested API's status.

 ### GET /Products/listAll

 - *Description:* Retrieves a list of all available products.
-- *Response:* Returns an array of product objects.

 ---

 ### GET /Products/search?id=&name=

-- *Description:* Searches for products by id, name, or both.
+- *Description:* Searches for products by id, name.
+Note that one name or id must be provided.
 - *Query Parameters:*
   - id (optional): Product ID.
   - name (optional): Product name or keyword.